Buying Used Espresso Machines & Grinders – Kev’s Guide

 Up until 2009 they were made in Italy, by Gaggia Milano – they featured the revered 3 way solenoid valve, the easily adjustable over pressure valve, and they were easy to mod the steam wand to a pro wand, by fitting a Rancilio Silvia wand.

-After this, there were a few versions none of which were quite the same as the original, they had a solenoid valve but it wasn’t the same type, and they started using bits of plastic where there was previously metal, it simply wasn’t rather the classic in numerous ways.
+After this, there were a few versions none of which were rather the same as the original, they had a solenoid valve but it wasn’t the same type, and they started utilizing bits of plastic where there was previously metal, it just wasn’t rather the classic in numerous ways.

-But 2015 (crafted from 2014 onwards) was the model that was the the majority of removed from the original classic.
+Nevertheless 2015 (crafted from 2014 onwards) was the model that was the many removed from the original classic.

-No 3 way solenoid, no traditional rocker switches, you can’t (or maybe you can but it’s a lot harder) mod the steam wand, and it didn’t go down particularly well.
+No 3 way solenoid, no traditional rocker switches, you can’t (or maybe you can but it’s a lot harder) mod the steam wand, and it didn’t go down especially well.

 Instead of the tiny high powered (1400W) 80ml Aluminium boiler, the 2015 model had a bigger 250ml stainless steel boiler with 1300W of power.